TEACHERS – APRIL 2019

-LONO It is in honor of those who came before us.
-It is not the popular Hawaiian music of today.
-Lono’s songs are of Molokai’s sacred sights, history, animal traditions, the winds of the different districts, it’s high chiefs, the children, the paniolo’s (cowboys) and the people of Moloka’i.
+Lono’s teachings are in honor of those who came before us.
+His songs are of Molokai’s sacred sights, history, animal traditions, the winds of the different districts, it’s high chiefs, the children, the paniolo’s (cowboys) and the people of Moloka’i.
 “It is but a fleeting glimpse for us to see the things our ancestors had to encounter and overcome to leave us the paradise we live in today.”
 Lono will be teaching true Hawaiian ukulele traditions and pack the music with stories (mo’olelo) of Molokai’s past from 600 AD, to the present.
-Lono and his friends will also do an ancient presentation of Moloka’i hula that is made up of 3 dances and their stories.
+Lono and his friends will also share an ancient presentation of Moloka’i hula and their stories.

-“Hui O Mele Nei” will be helping Lonomusic and the group with the morning classes, afternoon activities and evening Kanikapila.
-On Saturday evening Lonomusic will present Mo’olelo of ancient Molokai to the present.
+“HUI O MELE NEI” will be helping the group with the morning classes, afternoon hula and evening Kanikapila.